GoogleCloudPlatform/applied-ai-engineering-samples/ai-infrastructure/tpu-training-on-gke/examples/jobset/README.md

 The [`maxtext`](maxtext/) folder contains examples of pre-training a MaxText 6.5 billion parameters model on the [English C4 dataset](https://www.tensorflow.org/datasets/catalog/c4#c4en_default_config).

 The `maxtext/jobset-spec-patch.yaml` file includes overrides for the base JobSet configuration.
-This file configures a JobSet resource with two job templates: one named `slice` for starting the MaxText trainer and another named `tensorboard` for launching the TensorBoard uploader.
+This file configures a JobSet resource with two job templates: one named `slice` for starting the MaxText trainer and another named `tensorboard` for launching the [TensorBoard uploader](https://cloud.google.com/vertex-ai/docs/experiments/tensorboard-upload-existing-logs).

+The tensorboard job is responsible for uploading TensorBoard logs generated during the MaxText training job to a Vertex AI TensorBoard instance.

 Runtime parameters for both the MaxText trainer and the TensorBoard uploader are specified through environment variables set within the `maxtext-parameters` ConfigMap.

 ### Configure the job